DataDog/documentation/content/logs/index.md

 ### Search and replace content in your logs

 If your logs contain sensitive information that you wish you redact, you can configure sequences to mask in your configuration file.
-This is accomplished by using the `log_processing_rules` parameter in your configuration file with the **mask_sequences** `type`
+This is accomplished by using the `log_processing_rules` parameter in your configuration file with the **mask_sequences** `type`.

 This replaces all matched groups with `replace_placeholder` parameter value.
 Example: Redact credit card numbers